 Comments that genuinely help users rarely trigger spam filters or moderator action, even when they mention a product.

 Most Reddit marketing advice focuses on creating posts.
 But for businesses, especially those just starting on the platform, comments are the smarter entry point.
-Here is why.
+Posts require subreddit approval, get caught by automod, and are immediately visible as promotional.
+Comments blend into the conversation naturally.

 Lower ban risk than posts